AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

  If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?

-Fluoride, in moderation, can provide a variety of healthy benefits, including prevention of tooth decay and, over time, the strengthening of teeth.
+Fluoride, in moderation, can provide a variety of healthy benefits.
+It can prevent tooth decay and, over time, strengthen teeth.
  An overexposure to fluoride, however, can cause dental fluorosis among other health issues.
 In India, 85.0% of drinking water is sourced from groundwater, but this groundwater often displays excess levels of fluroide due to rocks in